ibm-cloud-docs/FileStorage/dr-accessible-primary.md

 Failovers are started under **Storage**, **{{site.data.keyword.filestorage_short}}** in the [{{site.data.keyword.cloud}} console](/cloud-storage/file){: external}.

 Before you proceed with these steps, disconnect the volume.
-Failure to do so, results in corruption and data loss.
+Failure to do so results in corruption and data loss.
 {: important}

 ## Fail over to replica in the UI